tektoncd/website/themes/docsy/userguide/content/en/about/_index.md

    site.
 * [**Google Custom Search**](https://cse.google.com/cse/): Use Google Custom Search for in-site search queries, or configure your site to search the web.
+* [**Algolia DocSearch**](https://community.algolia.com/docsearch/): Let your users search your site with Algolia DocSearch.
+* [**Lunr**](https://lunrjs.com/): Local indexing and search for your site without the need for external search services.

 ### Make it your own

 You can configure the Docsy theme as much or as little as you like, anything from changing the colours and images to adding your own type of page layout.
-[Learn more...](docs/adding-content/lookandfeel/)
+[Learn more...](/docs/adding-content/lookandfeel/)

 ### Get organized